Sanctuary is a wholistic, healing ministry that provides safe,

 I recalled my dad's sermon, “Open Door”, in which he masterfully spun scripture together to convince that, “what door God opens, no man can shut”.
 Holy gourd, Jesus had snuck me right into “the promised land” under His own fleece – or "robe of righteousness", however you prefer to look at it.
 I remembered His instruction "to be shrewd as a serpent and innocent as a dove."
 Well, shrewdness had never really been my strong point, so all I could do was pray and ask Him to cover me while I took good stock of the people who knew how to make it.

 Of course, I later read in God's word that children aren't to be held responsible for the sins of their parents if they choose "the truth, the life and the way".
 Aside from that, my mom had a lot of truly wonderful qualities that I'm thankful to inherit.
 Although there are no perfect parents in this world, she loved me very much and it's my choice to take the best of what she modeled and leave the rest.
-It's also my choice to take other people's fearful trepidation with 'a grain of salt' and to give "the new creation" a little time to prove them wrong, if necessary.
+It's also my choice to take other people's fearful and prejudicial thinking with 'a grain of salt' and to give "the new creation" a little time to prove them wrong, if necessary.
 See?
 There it is – my thicker skin (refer to The Growth Process).

 Plus, the parent who actually raised me is not only a genuine believer, but he's become an incredible minister over the last 30 years.
 I am nothing if not a testament of that.
 And incredibly, God had used him to speak another part of this amazing story right into existence!
 Did I mention how thankful I am for my dad?